 • The patient was admitted to a pediatric high-dependence unit after progressive mutism and prominent psychomotor retardation.

 • Lorazepam 0.5 mg TID was initiated and titrated to 3 mg TID over a 12-day period before a positive response was observed.
-Lorazepam was gradually increased to 4 mg TID over an additional 10-day period at which time the core features of catatonia had resolved.
+Lorazepam gradually increased to 4 mg TID over an additional 10-day period at which time the core features of catatonia had resolved.

-• Over the next 10 days, lorazepam was reduced to 2 mg TID however the patient experienced sleep disturbance, overactivity, impulsive behavior, and elation.
+• Over the next 10 days, lorazepam was reduced to 2 mg TID.
+However, the patient experienced sleep disturbance, overactivity, impulsive behavior, and elation.

 • The authors postulated that the reduction of lorazepam most likely unmasked an underlying mood disorder.
 Aripiprazole 2 mg was initiated and titrated to a dose of 7.5 mg once daily.